varigence/docs/bimlflex/concepts/driving-keys-in-dv2.md

 ## Relationships in a Data Vault

 A core tenet of Data Vault modelling methodology is to track relationships in a Link and to be modeled as a many-to-many relationship.
-Effectivity is then tracked in a Satellite based on the observation of when a unique interaction of business concepts are observed.
+Effectivity is then tracked in a Satellite based on the observation of when a unique interaction of Business Concepts are observed.
 When a relationship is observed for the first time it is created and marked as active based on the date it was observed.
 When a relationship is terminated similar logic is used and the relationship is terminated based on the date of the observed termination.
 By nature these exist exclusively with no relation to any other observed relationship.